afarcome/LMrectangular/mainCode/README.md

 candidate EM iterations: only the current initial candidate solution is considered.
 If cmax>1, the current initial candidate solution is improved through cmax-1 candidate EM iterations.

+hits: number of iterations of the optim numerical optimizer for updating pi and PI at each step (ignored when lambda=0).
+Defaults to 20.

 The function returns a list with elements as that of rlm.fixed, plus